ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/04_submissions/streicher/05/cc1_ws2324_06_streicher.md

 ## Learnings

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+- learned threejs basics
+- learned function of every line in example code
+- learned about different material types
+- learned about importing obj's and ply's
+- learned about shadow issues connected to them
+- remeberered that I should use basic geo for this task
+- learned about CubeCamera and CubeRenderTarget
+- learned rendering options and order
+- replaced recursive animate renderflow with setAnimationLoop
+- scratched surface of particle systems or "points"
+- started to add more cubes
+- tried to write function to make cube generation easier - failed
+- maybe should have used for-loop like in example
+- ran out of time

 ---